Free: Assessment Does your website build trust with buyers and bring in revenue?

 Some companies don’t even offer strategies before diving into a website redesign project (that’s a red flag, by the way).

-When done right, growth-driven design answers all of these pain points.
+When done right, launchpad websites answer all of these pain points.

-The goal with growth-driven design is to quickly build a “launchpad” website that looks and performs better than what you have currently, but is not a final product.
+As mentioned, a launchpad website looks and performs better than what you have currently, but is not a final product.
 So, rather than slogging through a site redesign for a year, you make over the 20% of the site that will generate 80% of the value, and collect user data.
 This data will inform the decisions you make about optimization for the rest of the site.

 The up-front commitment is much smaller than a traditional website redesign.
 In turn, risk is reduced, clients see quicker time to value, and agencies can scope projects more accurately and manage capacity more efficiently.
 Everyone wins!

-There’s a reason I had to talk about what growth-driven design is before we could get here.
-Despite seeming like a panacea to all web redesign problems and inspiring “Ohhhhh!
+There’s a reason I had to talk about what a launchpad is before we could get here.
+Despite seeming like a cure for all for web redesign problems and inspiring “Ohhhhh!
 DUH!” moments at agencies everywhere, the trend eventually fell apart.
 It’s possible that you, dear reader, haven’t even heard of it, which is a serious shame!

-Agencies and clients alike can still reap the benefits of GDD (or GDD-inspired models, like we use at IMPACT) that use the good and skip the bad — while also avoiding getting trapped by traditional web redesign.
+Agencies and clients alike can still reap the benefits of launchpad sites instead of remaining trapped by traditional web redesign.
 Both sides just need to understand the potential pitfalls so you can sidestep them.

 (You know what’s coming next, right?)

-Below we’ve identified five key ways growth-driven design projects go wrong and will tell you how to avoid them.
+Below we’ve identified five key ways launchpad projects go wrong and will tell you how to avoid them.
 I’ve rambled on enough already so let’s dig in.

 1. Not budgeting enough money

-Point blank: growth-driven design is more expensive than traditional design.
+Point blank: a launchpad and optimization training is more expensive than traditional design.

 You could be looking at $70,000 instead of $50,000 for the year.
 Why the big difference?
 You’re investing month over month in optimization rather than shelling out half to get the project over and done with.